-It's not uncommon for teenagers to think that poor behaviour won't have a lasting impact.
+It's not uncommon for teens to think that poor behaviour won't have a lasting impact.
 Help them be aware!
-Not only is it more likely that students that behave poorly won't do as well in their GCSEs (it will impact what options are available to them at sixth form if they don't meet minimum requirements) but behaviour counts too.
+Not only is it more likely that students that behave poorly won't do as well in their GCSEs, but behaviour counts too.
 Some schools, whether the school they're already at or a different one, won't accept students into sixth form if they have regular records of poor behaviour.

-Results Day
+Results Day 2024

-When GCSE results come out in August 2022, your child may not have done quite as well in the subjects they have selected to study at sixth form as they had hoped.
+When GCSE results come out in August 2024, your child may not have done quite as well in the subjects they have selected to study at sixth form as they had hoped.
 Please be reassuring and supportive at this time, and try not to get angry, disappointed and frustrated - especially if it is a case of "I told you so"!
 There are usually alternatives and a positive approach offers a faster route to finding happy solutions.